-In case you haven't heard, Stephen King is a bit prolific.
-With over 50 novels, 6 nonfiction books, and 200 short stories to his name (or Richard Bachman's), King has one of the hardest-working pens/typewriters/laptops in the writing world.
-And best of all, when it comes to King's work, quantity DOES equal quality.
+In case you didn’t know, Stephen King is a bit prolific.
+With over 50 novels, 6 nonfiction books, and 200 short stories to his name (or Richard Bachman’s), King has one of the hardest-working pens/typewriters/laptops in the writing world.
+And best of all, when it comes to King’s work, quantity DOES equal quality.

 That’s probably why Hollywood is constantly optioning his countless works for big blockbuster film adaptations.
 Guys like Frank Darabont, Brian De Palma, Stanley Kubrick, George A. Romero, John Carpenter, Lawrence Kasdan, and Robert Reiner have all taken stabs (no pun intended) at his work.
 Many of them are even great films that hold their own, which is very rare in the novel-to-film adaptation business, especially when the source material is as high-profile as King’s.

 But for every Shawshank Redemption, Green Mile, Carrie, IT, and Shining we see, there is a secret sector of King films that have never seen the light of day beyond a classroom and/or film festivals.
-It's called the Dollar Baby.
+They’re called Dollar Babies.

-Hidden in the shadows of King canon, the Dollar Baby is a term coined by the author himself in a humble attempt to share his work with film students and aspiring filmmakers who are trying to make a name for themselves in the industry.
-For $1, these young filmmakers can adapt his stories as long as they never commercially distribute the films (yes, that includes uploading them to the internet...sorry!).
+The Dollar Baby is a term coined by King himself, and is the author’s humble attempt to share his work with film students and aspiring filmmakers who are trying to make a name for themselves in the industry.
+For $1, these young filmmakers can adapt his stories as long as they never commercially distribute the films (yes, that includes uploading them to the internet…sorry!).
 They also have to send King a finished copy of the film, which is pretty nerve-racking if you ask me.
-What if Uncle Stevie hates your film more than Kubrick's?!
+What if Uncle Stevie hates your film more than Kubrick’s?!

 Around 1977 or so, when I started having some popular success, I saw a way to give back a little of the joy the movies had given me…’77 was the year young filmmakers – college students, for the most part – started writing me about the stories I’d published (first in Night Shift, later in Skeleton Crew), wanting to make short films out of them.
 Over the objections of my accountant, who saw all sorts of possible legal problems, I established a policy which still holds today.
 I will grant any student filmmaker the right to make a movie out of any short story I have written (not the novels, that would be ridiculous), so long as the film rights are still mine to assign.
 I ask them to sign a paper promising that no resulting film will be exhibited commercially without approval, and that they send me a videotape of the finished work.
 For this one-time right I ask a dollar.
 I have made the dollar deal, as I call it, over my accountant’s moans and head-clutching protests sixteen or seventeen times as of this writing .